rnowley/buildcs/README.md

 * __libraryPath__: A list of directories where the reference dlls are located.
 * __packageList__: A list of packages to include in the build.
 A package is a list of related assemblies.
 * __warningLevel__: This allows you to set the level of warning to be emitted for the compilation task this can be the values 0 (lowest warning) to 4 (highest warning).
 This is optional.
+* __warningsAsErrors__: This allows you to indicate to the compiler that that you want warnings to be treated as errors.
+The allowed values are true or false.
+It defaults to false.
+This is optional.

 ## The default directory layout used
 ```